FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

     - gas is insufficient when executing transactions for comlicated business logic: increase tx_gas_limit.

-    `rpbft_epoch_sealer_num` and `rpbft_epoch_block_num` are only valid for the RPBFT consensus algorithm.
+    `rpbft_epoch_sealer_num` and `rpbft_epoch_block_num` are only valid for the rPBFT consensus algorithm.
 In order to ensure the performance of the consensus, it is not recommended to frequently switch the consensus list dynamically, that is, it is not recommended that the `rpbft_epoch_block_num` configuration value is too small

 ```